itscterrytin/networker_docker/README.md

 ```

-There are security implications.
+# There are security implications.
 It is degined to run on a secured host.

-### Thanks https://github.com/viaacode/docker-networker-rt where Most info was referred from